 Best for Integrations: Slack

-Coming in at over 2,400 apps, Slack beats Microsoft Teams when it comes to third-party integrations.
-Subscribing to Slack’s free version allows access to 10 integrations, while paid plans unlock unlimited access to thousands of apps.
+Coming in at over 2,600 apps, Slack beats Microsoft Teams for third-party integrations.
+Subscribing to Slack’s free version includes access to ten integrations, while paid plans unlock unlimited access to thousands of apps.
 Microsoft Teams, on the other hand, requires a Microsoft 365 Business subscription to unlock its integrated apps and services.

-Microsoft Teams’ deep integration with Microsoft 365 products makes it an excellent fit for companies that are firmly embedded in Microsoft’s ecosystem.
-With a Microsoft 365 Business Basic package, you get desktop versions of Outlook, Word, Excel, PowerPoint, Access, and Publisher, including access to other Microsoft 365 services like SharePoint and Yammer.
+Teams’ deep integration with Microsoft 365 products makes it an excellent fit for companies firmly embedded in the Microsoft ecosystem.
+With a Business Basic package, you get desktop versions of Outlook, Word, Excel, PowerPoint, Access, and Publisher, including access to other Microsoft services like SharePoint and Yammer.

 Best for Usability: Slack